Updated: 4 days ago

-s an owner or manager, you may consider yourself the primary leader in your veterinary practice.
+As an owner or manager, you may consider yourself the primary leader in your veterinary practice.
 While this is understandable, it’s important to recognize and nurture leadership skills in other members of your team as well, regardless of their current role or status.
 When you do this, you ensure that every employee becomes invested in the success of your practice.
 Not only will this drive growth and profitability, but it’ll also reduce staff turnover.
-Longer tenure equals greater stability which equals happier clients and ultimately more sustainable success for your business.
+Longer tenure equals greater stability, which equals happier clients and, ultimately, more sustainable success for your business.

 The first step in creating this type of culture of trust and accountability is to identify the characteristics of leadership each of your team members possesses.
 Here are five such qualities to look for.

-According to Daniel Goleman, emotional intelligence is comprised of five unique skillsets: self-awareness, self-regulation, motivation, empathy and social skills.
-The good news is, EQ can be learned, developed and improved upon.
-Often, it just requirs the breaking of old habits and forming of new ones.
+According to Daniel Goleman, emotional intelligence is comprised of five unique skillsets: self-awareness, self-regulation, motivation, empathy, and social skills.
+The good news is, EQ can be learned, developed, and improved upon.
+Often, it just requires the breaking of old habits and the forming of new ones.

 We live in a society where being true to ourselves and our values is becoming increasingly difficult.
 True leaders are capable of shunning the temptation to sway from their beliefs, refusing to compromise on their principles, regardless of what’s at stake.
 They cling to their core values and exhibit unwavering integrity even when things get difficult.
 In other words, they stay true to themselves, always.
 Individuals who exhibit this raw authenticity set the standard for others within the organization.

 If there’s one thing that stays the same in business, regardless of industry, it’s that change is inevitable.
 In the veterinary industry, this could involve something as major as learning a new way to perform a medical procedure, or it could be as simple as making minor tweaks to your receptionist’s phone script.